3DPrintDemon/Demon_KLIPPER_Essentials/README.md

 - Add a whole new Prepare menu to your Klipperscreen!
 Gives you a single click ReadyUp feature, plus Prepare to load/unload.

-  *Not available on the Sovol own brand Klipper screen unit
+  *Menu NOT available on the Sovol own brand Klipper screen unit, but macros still work as normal.

 ### **Demon_Essentials**